 Acorns works by taking the money you invest and buying fractional shares of different ETF’s.
 This allows you to be able to buy fractional shares of expensive companies.

 Some handy features with Acorns are that they have different portfolios that match different goals and expectations.
 (I always recommend aggressive, go big or go home am I right?)

-Acorns costs a dollar a month and they also offer retirement accounts called Acorns Later which should primarily be your focus until you have more money to invest because retirement accounts have tax benefits you cannot receive in a normal taxable investment account.
+Acorns costs a dollar a month for their lowest priced plan, and they also offer retirement accounts called Acorns Later which should primarily be your focus until you have more money to invest.
+This is because retirement accounts have tax benefits you cannot receive in a normal taxable investment account.

 OH.
 Acorns is also free for you broke college kids out there!!

 (and only a dollar a month for anyone else.
 Definitely worth the money!)

 Final Thoughts On How To Invest With $20